Best workflow software for growing teams

 After watching hundreds of workflow software purchases, certain warning signs predict failure:

 The consultant dependency is real.
 Some organizations spend more on implementation partners than on the software itself.
 Then those consultants leave, and nobody internal understands what was built.
-The next round of changes requires hiring consultants again.
 This cycle repeats for years.

 Features that exist only in demos

-Ask to see real customer implementations.
-Not curated case studies - actual screenshots of how customers use the product.
+Ask to see real implementations.
+Not curated case studies - screenshots of how people use the product day to day.
 The demo instance is always perfect.
-Customer instances reveal the reality.
+Reality reveals the truth.

 Pricing that requires a “custom quote”